 Can banks check your credit score?

-While hard inquiries aren’t worth many points, they could take off five to ten points from your score.
+While hard inquiries won’t hurt your credit much, they could take off five to ten points from your credit score.
 If your credit score is already borderline, this could put you over the edge, making you ineligible for a new bank account or loan.

 Can you hide your credit score?